haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 Extract the archive in the current working directory:

 <a class="prompt prompt-cmd">
-tar /…/haddock-protein-dna-basic.tgz
+tar -xvf protein-DNA_basic.tgz
 </a>

-Extraction of the archive will present you with a new directory called `3CRO` that contains a number of sub-directories and files:
+Extraction of the archive will present you with a new directory called `protein-DNA_basic` that contains a number of files:

-* `protein-DNA_basic`: Here, the data for the protein-DNA docking run can be found.
-This directory contains the prepared structure of the 343 Cro repressor structure (`1ZUG_ensemble.pdb`), the structure of the OR1 operator in B-DNA conformation (`OR1_unbound.pdb`) and the ambiguous restrains (`ambig_pm.tbl`) extracted from the reference complex.
+* the prepared structure of the 343 Cro repressor structure (`1ZUG_ensemble.pdb`)
+* the structure of the OR1 operator in B-DNA conformation (`OR1_unbound.pdb`)
+* the ambiguous restrains (`ambig_pm.tbl`) extracted from the reference complex
+* The X-ray structure of the complex `3CRO_complex.pdb` used as reference to compare with the docking results

 To obtain more detailed information about how to obtain these files, please refer to the [advanced tutorial on protein-DNA docking](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/).
-* `3CRO_complex.pdb`: The X-ray structure of the complex used as reference to compare with the docking results.
-* `tools`: This directory contains scripts dedicated to the analysis of the results.
-* `setup.sh/setup.csh`: A setup script that will prepare the shell environment so you can use all the tools available.
-You need to `source setup.sh` it once in the `3CRO` directory.
-* `protein-DNA-arch`: This directory contains the pre-computed data of this tutorial.
-This can be used as reference, or in case you are short on time, or access to the web server is limited or impossible.

-### Virtual Machine

-This tutorial contains UNIX command line operations that should be done in a GNU/Linux operating system.
-You can launch these operating systems in virtual environments that could be created by software such as VirtualBox or VMware.
-We recommend VirtualBox as the hypervisor and Ubuntu as the operating system, which is free to download and use, and is available at [https://www.virtualbox.org/](https://www.virtualbox.org/) and [https://ubuntu.com/download/desktop](https://ubuntu.com/download/desktop).
-The complete installation guide of Ubuntu on the VirtualBox could be found in [here](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview).

 ### Where can I find more information?